 Savory Beef Pot Pie is pure comfort food at its finest, just like grandma use to make.

-Grandmothers have been making pot pies for generations and nothing represents comfort food any better than a homemade pot pie.
-Personally, I don’t remember my grandma ever making a pot pie and the only kind I remember ever eating as a child was a frozen pot pie, probably from Stouffers, along with those frozen TV dinners and fish sticks (I’m a child of the 70’s)!
-In fact, the first Swanson chicken pot pie, arrived in 1951 (just a bit of trivia for you!)
+Grandmothers have been making pot pies for generations.
+And nothing represents comfort food any better than a homemade beef pot pie.
+Personally, I don’t remember my grandma ever making a pot pie.
+And the only kind I remember ever eating as a child was a frozen pot pie.

-Now a frozen pot pie may have it’s place but a homemade pot pie is divine.
+A frozen pot pie has its place, but a homemade pot pie is divine.
 A nice flaky crust covering a pile of savory, tender beef and veggies!
-Now, you can make this recipe a little easier, a little more convenient, by using a premade pie crust.
-A little cheating is allowed.
-Or you can use this recipe to make a pie crust from scratch which really is easy!
-The filling for the pot pie is a combination of steak, carrots, and potatoes, chicken broth and seasoning (although I made mine without potatoes).
+You can make this beef pot pie recipe a little quicker by using a pre made pie crust.
+Or you can use my perfect pie crust recipe which really is easy and delicious!
+The filling for the pot pie is a combination of steak, carrots, and potatoes, chicken broth and seasoning.
 The meat and veggies are browned and then baked until nice and tender.